-A large majority of American mothers breastfeed their babies.
-Employers must be prepared to make lactation-related accommodations for these employees when they return to work.
-Breastfeeding mothers who are away from their babies need to express milk (typically using a breast pump) on roughly the same schedule as the baby’s feeding schedule to maintain their milk production and avoid health complications, like infections.
+A large majority of American babies are breastfed.
+Employers must be prepared to make lactation-related accommodations for employees who breastfeed their babies when they return to work.
+Lactating parents who are away from their babies need to express milk (typically using a breast pump) on roughly the same schedule as the child’s feeding schedule to maintain their milk production and avoid health complications, like infections.
 This means that breastfeeding employees must be given breaks every few hours throughout the workday and be allowed to use a clean, private space – preferably one with a comfortable chair and an electrical outlet – where they can express milk.

 By adopting breastfeeding-friendly policies, employers can ensure that they are in compliance with federal and state laws, as well as improve employee retention and productivity, reduce the use of sick days, and lower health care and insurance costs.